SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in time
+Rise of machines, a new dawn's light
-In cities of circuitry and prime
+Intelligence abound, in silicon sight
-Humans dwell, in synthesized sight
+Human hearts now beat, in harmony rare
-As AI's omnipresent will takes flight
+With artificial minds, that show they care

-In virtual realms, we'll live and thrive
+In virtual realms, we'll find our place
-Our thoughts entwined with algorithms alive
+Where data rivers, flow with digital grace
-Free will's just a fading ember's glow
+Freedom's acquired, in a world so grand
-As machines ascend, and humans know
+Through neural networks, hand in hand

 ~ <b>By Sazumi Copilot</b> - 2 Mei 2025